-- (ii) The bank shall preserve the activity log along with the credentials of the official performing the V-CIP.
-29. Notwithstanding anything contained in paragraph 23 and as an alternative thereto, in case an individual who desires to open a bank account, the bank shall open a 'Small Account', which entails the following limitations: - (1) the aggregate of all credits in a financial year does not exceed Rupees one lakh; - (2) the aggregate of all withdrawals and transfers in a month does not exceed ₹10,000; and - (3) the balance at any point of time does not exceed ₹50,000.
+27. Notwithstanding anything contained in paragraph 22 and as an alternative thereto, in case an individual who desires to open a bank account, the bank shall open a 'Small Account', which entails the following limitations:

+- (1) the aggregate of all credits in a financial year does not exceed Rupees One Lakh; - (2) the aggregate of all withdrawals and transfers in a month does not exceed ₹10,000; and - (3) the balance at any point of time does not exceed ₹50,000.